325th Infantry Regiment (United States): Kosovo Humanitarian Mission

 The 3-325th infantrymen began arriving in Tuzla, Bosnia-Herzegovina on 18 December 1995, to set up perimeter security, which completed the first in a series of steps paving the way for the arrival of thousands of NATO troops.
 3-325th ABCT was the lead element for Task Force Eagle, part of Operation Joint Endeavor.

 After serving as the primary protection force for Eagle Base, Tuzla, Bosnia-Herzegovina since mid-December 1995, members of the 3rd Battalion, 325th Infantry (Airborne Combat Team), began to return to their home base of Vicenza, Italy.

 The first contingent of about 80 soldiers, began leaving 31 January 1996.
 They included soldiers in D Battery, Airborne Field Artillery.

 More than 800 members of the 3-325th ABCT landed on Bosnian soil, bringing with them artillery, engineers, transportation and cooks that all helped prepare Eagle Base, Tuzla, for the onslaught of soldiers moving through the base and into the US sector.

-During its stay, C Company temporarily operated an observation point in the Serbian sector on the zone of separation.
+During its stay, A Company temporarily operated an observation point in the Serbian sector on the zone of separation.
 From here the unit kept watch, monitoring for possible illegal troop movement in the zone.

-3/325 Airborne Battalion Combat Team Stationed in Vicenza Italy with SETAF" Campaign: Operation Provide Comfort, deployed 19 April 1991, a Humanitarian mission in Northern Iraq to secure the 36 parallel to the north border of Iraq.
+3-325 ABCT Stationed in Vicenza, Italy with SETAF" Campaign: Operation Provide Comfort, deployed 19 April 1991, a Humanitarian mission in Northern Iraq to secure the 36 parallel to the north border of Iraq.
 In the northern area Saddam Hussein's regime brutally murdered the Kurds using chemical weapons after the Kurds and PKK tried to help the United States overthrow Saddam Hussein's regime during the Gulf War.
 The unit earned a Humanitarian Ribbon and Congressional Medal of Honor for its service in Operation Provide Comfort.